arvidl/consciousness-explore/README.md

 ### Orchestrated objective reduction ([Orch OR](https://en.wikipedia.org/wiki/Orchestrated_objective_reduction))

 - [Penrose](https://en.wikipedia.org/wiki/Roger_Penrose), Roger.
 Shadows of the Mind: A Search for the Missing Science of Consciousness.
 Oxford University Press, 1994.
 See [[here](https://en.wikipedia.org/wiki/Shadows_of_the_Mind)] and [[here](https://www.youtube.com/watch?v=Co8v5-0znf0)]
 - Derakhshani, Maaneli; Diósi, Lajos; Laubenstein, Matthias; Piscicchia, Kristian; Curceanu, Catalina.
 At the crossroad of the search for spontaneous radiation and the Orch OR consciousness theory.
-Physics of Life Reviews 2022;42:8-14 [[link](https://www.sciencedirect.com/science/article/abs/pii/S1571064522000197)]
+Physics of Life Reviews 2022;42:8-14 [[link](https://www.sciencedirect.com/science/article/abs/pii/S1571064522000197)].
+See also [Collapsing a leading theory for the quantum origin of consciousness](https://www.eurekalert.org/news-releases/955651).

 ### Fractals
  - https://en.wikipedia.org/wiki/Fractal